Student Development and Enrichment Opportunities

 - Learn, Serve, Lead

 HKUST is dedicated to nurturing our students as responsible global citizens and future leaders.
-Students are encouraged to participate in community services to expend their civic awareness and motivate them to serve.
-The leadership training aims to enhance students’ sense of responsibility.
+Students are encouraged to participate in community services which would increase their civic awareness and motivate them to learn, serve and lead.

 HKUST Connect is a community engagement initiative to raise civic awareness and develop sustainable connections with the wider community to deepen students’ learning and promote a benevolent world.